tos-kamiya/d2vg/README.md

 ### Using the language-specific Doc2Vec model

 By default, the multilingual sentence transformers model is used for search.
-The `-m` option allows you to search using a specific language model.
+The `--model` option allows you to search using a specific language model.
-For example, you can use `-m en` to use the model for English.
+For example, you can use `-m en-s` to use the model for English.

 The search results will differ between the default model and the language-specific model.
 The memory usage and time required for searching are also different.